kattanalytics/kattanalytics/README.md

-# 👋 Hi, I’m Kathryn Starkey
+# Hi, I’m Kathryn Starkey

-Welcome to my data portfolio!
-I’m building skills as a **Data Support Analyst**, with projects that highlight SQL, Power BI, and cloud data platforms (Snowflake and Azure).
-My goal is to transform raw data into clear, actionable insights that support real business decision-making.
+I am a Data Professional with experience spanning both data engineering and data analytics.
+My work focuses on designing and supporting end-to-end data solutions — from building and troubleshooting data pipelines in Azure and Snowflake, to transforming raw data into actionable insights through SQL analysis and Power BI dashboards.

+By blending engineering skills with analytical expertise, I ensure data is not only reliable and well-structured, but also meaningful for decision-making.
+My projects showcase hands-on experience in:

+Data engineering: cloud storage integration, pipeline automation, and schema management.

+Data analytics: SQL-based insights, business reporting, and Power BI dashboards.

+Data support: diagnosing errors, validating data quality, and ensuring solutions run smoothly in production-like settings.

+My goal is to continue developing as a Data Support Analyst while bridging the gap between engineering and analytics to deliver solutions that drive real business impact.

 ---